Villagers voice growing opposition to asylum seeker plan

 Mr Mayhew, who called the meeting, said: "The government recognises that such centres are best placed in urban areas where there is access to community infrastructure.
 The Jaguar Building is the opposite, located in a small village, with inadequate community infrastructure."

-It will be up to Breckland District Council to decide if the building can be used for the purpose.
+It will be up to Broadland District Council to decide if the building can be used for the purpose.